 Step #5 – Launch the Website

 - Compare the approved designs with the final website, reviewing each template for inconsistencies in layout, header style, fonts, formatting, and content.
 If there are any stock images on the website, check to make sure licenses have been purchased for each.
-Verify that all images are compressed for the website, are of good quality, and have size consistency.
+Verify that all images are compressed for the website, are of high quality, and have size consistency.

 - Test the pages for HTML/CSS errors and compatibility in all major browsers, on all devices.
 Ensure all programmed features and functions are user-friendly across all devices.
 Check performance grades on Google PageSpeed to detect and fix any possible issue.
 If you’re going to run an e-commerce website, you’ll like our Storalyze tool, which is specifically intended to test e-commerce resources.